 This is discussed in detail above in the Importance of the Measure section.
 This measure has importance as a descriptor of the higher level physician elements essential for safe maternity care for high risk women with chronic illness and pregnancy related conditions.
-The rationale can be summarized as follows: Our expert panel reinforced and prioritized as highly important several specialty care aspects of high risk obstetrical care (HROB) that are supported both by the evidence base and by leading clinical societies and other significant actors.
-There are 8 topics (sub-measures) in the availability of specialty physician services for high risk pregnant women:
+The rationale can be summarized as follows: Our expert panel reinforced and prioritized multidisciplinary care as highly important.